 These sisters are typical, but for the portraits, of so many folks throughout history who, after living a full life, died leaving little more than the memories of family and friends to mark their passing.
 In those days, the portraits themselves often fell victim to fire, or they survived longer than the people who knew anything of the subjects.
 Portraits of this period, 100 years old and more, are often anonymous.
 The people who knew the subjects are long dead and often little or nothing is known of the provenance.

 In such cases, often when the last heir dies, portraits are sold with the household items, perhaps changing owners multiple times, leaving few clues.
 Occasionally, the family will come on hard times and sell the portrait out of need.
 Such was the case for the portrait of Agnes and Helen.

 Back in April 1981, at the grange hall of Wales Center, New York, the Portrait of Two Sisters 1908 by Theo Gegoux went under gavel for $1,800 dollars.
 Shocking the new owner who, not intending to buy anything, was stunned when the bidding stopped while his hand was in the air.
 Auction houses are famously close lipped about seller's identities.
 As a consequence, nothing was known about this painting and little was likely to ever be known.

 Some twenty years later, that all changed.
 The portrait owners came across an obscure website, operated by the family of the artist.
 This website could only be found if you knew the exact spelling of the artist's last name Gegoux.
 This was before search engines got smart.
 The owners offered to contribute a photo of the portrait for posterity more than expectation.

-But after only a few years the website was contacted by members of the family that originally sold the painting.
+But after only a few years the website was contacted by members of the family that originally owned and then sold the painting.
 Names were once again associated with faces .. information followed later .. when digitized newspapers from Northern New York revealed articles about both the artist and the portrait subjects.